HyperSwitchAI/starter-templates/javascript/README.md

 ## Notes

-- This project uses TypeScript for type safety and better developer experience
+- This project uses ES modules (import/export syntax)
-- All source files are in the `src` directory
+- All scripts are in the `src` directory
 - The `.env` file should never be committed to version control
 - Token caching is implemented to avoid unnecessary authentication requests
-- TypeScript compilation is handled automatically by the npm scripts